 You’re a marketing pro.
 You know the ins and outs of your industry, can craft a killer campaign, and have a knack for understanding what your audience wants.
 You’ve seen the digital landscape shift, witnessed the rise of social media, and have probably had to pivot your strategy more times than you can count.
 But now there’s a new player on the field: Artificial Intelligence.
-Specifically, language models like OpenAI’s ChatGPT.
+Specifically, Generative AI language models like OpenAI’s ChatGPT.
 They are transforming how businesses communicate, advertise, and interact with their customers.

 As businesses hurry to incorporate and adapt to this AI revolution, some notable missteps are occurring.
 There have already been instances of employees inadvertently divulging confidential company information.
 These developments are clear alarm bells for every CSO and CTO.